ShunSakurai/easy_paste/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### v1.4,0, June 14, 2016
+- Calculate the weighted words and translation and proofreading time

 ### v1.3.2, May 18, 2016
 - Simplify the tool by deleting the option for characters or HTML files